Tokenizing Elevation Values for Consistent Depth

 npx jscodeshift -t ./codemods/elevation-tokenizer.js src/ --extensions=tsx,css

-1. Verify Run parallel builds with legacy and tokenized outputs.
-Compare computed styles using a token diff CLI or visual regression suite to ensure zero optical regression.
+4. Verify Run parallel builds with legacy and tokenized outputs.
+Compare computed styles using Playwright or visual regression suites to ensure zero optical regression.

 Cross-Environment Validation & Maintenance

 Maintain elevation consistency by integrating token validation into pre-commit hooks and CI pipelines.
 Use token diffing tools to detect unauthorized scale modifications and enforce semantic naming conventions.
-Document resolution patterns for edge cases, including high-DPI display scaling, prefers-reduced-motion constraints, and forced-colors mode compliance.
+Document resolution patterns for edge cases, including high-DPI display scaling, prefers-reduced-motion constraints, and forced-colors mode compliance (Windows HCM strips box-shadow entirely; replace with outline under @media (forced-colors: active)).
 Regularly audit token consumption metrics to identify unused or duplicated elevation references, ensuring the registry remains lean, accessible, and predictable across all delivery channels.